Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/mag.dm.tilt.rst

    The Tilt Angle and Related Edge Filters interface.

-The resulting multiband dataset can be exported by right-clicking on the function and selecting **Export Raster**.
+The resulting multiband dataset can be exported by right-clicking on the function and selecting :doc:`Export Raster<raster.cm.export>`.

 References
 ^^^^^^^^^^